nus-cs2103-AY2021S2/ip/docs/README.md

 ### Delete tasks
 If you feel that keeping them on the list is not necessary, Meme Man will delete them for you.
 Even better, you can delete them all in one go!

+### Edit tasks
+You can edit any details for any task.
+Use `-keep-` to preserve details from original task.

 ### List tasks
 You can key in "list" and Meme Man will display the tasks in the order that you have keyed them in.